gcoderre/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 to bring into the context of the `World`.
 For simplicity, these have been grouped into "Bundles" which include related systems and resources.
 We can add these to our Application's `GameData` using the `add_bundle` method, similarly to how you would register a system.
-We already have `RenderBundle` in place, registering another one will look similar.
+We already have `RenderingBundle` in place, registering another one will look similar.
 You have to first import `TransformBundle`, then register it as follows:

 ```rust